alexzhornyak/ScxmlEditor-Tutorial/README.md

 ![StructureViewSearch](Images/StructureView_Search.png)

 ## [Debugging](Doc/DebugScxmlStateCharts.md)
-**ScxmlEditor** has an ability to receive and send string UDP commands: <br/>
+**ScxmlEditor** has an ability to receive and send string UDP commands: <br>
 ### Receive API:
 - `@@@` - clear highlighted states in all statecharts
 - `@@@ScxmlName` - clear highlighted states in statechart where [\<scxml\>](https://alexzhornyak.github.io/SCXML-tutorial/Doc/scxml.html) 'name' is equal `ScxmlName`
-- `Type@ScxmlName@Msg@Id` - commands to highlight state or display message in **CallStack** panel <br/>
+- `Type@ScxmlName@Msg@Id` - commands to highlight state or display message in **CallStack** panel <br>
 **Description:**
-  `Type` - integer type of command: `1 - AfterEnter, 2 - BeforeEnter, 3 - AfterExit, 4 - BeforeExit, 5 - Step, 6 - BeforeExecContent, 7 - AfterExecContent, 8 - BeforeInvoke, 9 - AfterInvoke, 10 - BeforeUnInvoke, 11 - AfterUnInvoke, 12 - BeforeTakingTransition, 13 - AfterTakingTransition, 14 - StableConfiguration, 15 - BeforeProcessingEvent` <br/>
+  `Type` - integer type of command: `1 - AfterEnter, 2 - BeforeEnter, 3 - AfterExit, 4 - BeforeExit, 5 - Step, 6 - BeforeExecContent, 7 - AfterExecContent, 8 - BeforeInvoke, 9 - AfterInvoke, 10 - BeforeUnInvoke, 11 - AfterUnInvoke, 12 - BeforeTakingTransition, 13 - AfterTakingTransition, 14 - StableConfiguration, 15 - BeforeProcessingEvent` <br>
-  `ScxmlName` - name of [\<scxml\>](https://alexzhornyak.github.io/SCXML-tutorial/Doc/scxml.html) <br/>
+  `ScxmlName` - name of [\<scxml\>](https://alexzhornyak.github.io/SCXML-tutorial/Doc/scxml.html) <br>
   `Msg` - message which depends on type of command.
 For example: for **BeforeEnter** or **BeforeExit** - it is the id(name) of states, for **BeforeInvoke** or **BeforeUnInvoke** it is the name of invoked element, etc. </br>
   `Id` - [identifier of the invoked](https://alexzhornyak.github.io/SCXML-tutorial/Doc/invoke.html#id) state machine (Since ScxmlEditor 2.2).
 Can be empty for root machines
 > **BeforeEnter** graphically highlight and **BeforeExit** unhighlight the corresponding states, other commands are displayed in **CallStack** panel